 What has your journey as an exercise professional looked like so far?

-From there, I transitioned into teaching Certificate III and IV in Fitness at TAFE.
-It’s been a full-circle moment being back at TAFE—this time as a teacher—helping students begin their own careers in the industry.
+Later, I transitioned into teaching Certificate III and IV in Fitness at TAFE.
+This was a full-circle moment, as I returned as a teacher.

-Alongside this, I run my own small home gym and online coaching business through Intent SF, working mainly with athletes to improve sports performance, as well as a small number of everyday clients wanting to get stronger, lose weight or gain independence with their training.
+Today, I also run a home gym and online coaching business through Intent SF.
+I work with athletes and everyday clients who want to get stronger, lose weight or become more independent.

-One of my proudest professional moments was leading a Muay Thai athlete through a world title fight camp—and seeing her win.
-Being able to say I’ve worked with a world champion is something I’m incredibly proud of.
+One of my proudest moments was leading a Muay Thai athlete through a world title fight camp.

 What has been your biggest challenge as an exercise professional?